 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is addictive personality.

 The concept of an addictive personality, although often referred to in pop psychology, is actually less of a thing than you might think.
-For there to be an addictive personality, that would suggest that there is one specific personality type that makes people addicts, but the diversity among people with addictions suggests otherwise.
+For there to be an addictive personality, that would suggest that there is one specific personality type that makes people addicts.
+However, the diversity among people with addictions suggests otherwise.

-For one thing, the popular notion of what an addiction, or someone with an addiction, looks like is influenced by what we see in the media.
+The popular notion of what an addict looks like is influenced by what we see in the media.
 The media images we see aren’t necessarily all that representative.
 For example, the media tends to portray ethnic minorities as having addictions more than white people.
 Stereotyping isn’t accurate for other forms of mental illness, and it’s no more accurate for addictions.
 If the supposed active personality is based on stereotypes, that’s also likely to be inaccurate.

 The stereotypical addictive personality tends to be seen as selfish, weak, and unable to control their urges.
 A common view is that use of substances tends to be primarily hedonistic, i.e. done for enjoyment.
 Yet that’s also not accurate.

 Assuming that there is a single addictive personality would suggest that addiction arises from a character defect, but research hasn’t identified any single personality type that accounts for all addictions.
 While there isn’t a single type, though, there are a number of factors representing opposite extremes that can increase risk, including:

 - people who, as children, are either antisocial or overly moralistic and sensitive

 - either highly impulsive and novelty-seeking, or the opposite

 - high IQ is linked with more illicit drug use than average IQ

 - comorbid mental health conditions like depression and anxiety